-Architect Tips has selected four tips for today's action, with two runners at Fontwell and two at Worcester.
+Architect Tips is back with five tips for today's racing with three running at Newbury and one at two at Plumpton.

 The Alan King-trained NOBBY (best price 16-1) has yet to match his very good bumper form in this sphere but an opening handicap debut mark of 115 is essentially workable and, if able to rediscover the sort of form he displayed when third on hurdles debut over course-and-distance last February, this gelding should be more than ready to make an impression here.

 He displayed promise when tentatively handled to finish third under a hands-and-heels ride from today’s rider Tom Cannon behind Good Ball on his first go over hurdles and has put together two good efforts on both visits to this course previously to suggest a revival might be on the cards later this afternoon.
 He was comprehensively turned over as a short-price favourite at Hexham and didn’t fare much better at Southwell next time when a disappointing third but had valid excuses on return at Warwick where an early mistake set him on the back-foot and he never got into any kind of rhythm for the remainder of the contest, ultimately finishing a well-beaten tenth in the end.
 I don’t think he stayed, either though, so it’s no surprise to see him back over a more suitable distance here as he shapes more like a speedy horse rather than a stayer and, with no excuses on these favourable terms, he’s an appealing each-way contender with four places available.

 It’s probably right in saying that Kim Bailey’s ROCKY’S TREASURE (best price 7-1) has been operating well below his best for over a year, but his victory at Doncaster in a stronger event than this still lingers in the memory and with conditions expected to dry-out, which will suit, the top-weight gets the call to potentially cash-in on his reduced mark under Harrison Beswick.